Exceptional groups and the $s$-arc-transitivity of vertex-primitive digraphs, I: Introduction

 \section{Introduction}

-With the completion of the proof of Classification of Finite Simple Groups (CFSG), which divides all the non-abelian finite simple groups into classical groups, exceptional groups of Lie type, alternating groups and sporadic groups, it is natural to ask the subgroup structure and its subsequent applications of these groups.
-The maximal subgroup structure of classical and alternating groups has been well-classified using Aschbacher's theorem of maximal subgroups of finite groups and O-Nan Scott's theorem.
-On the other hand, it takes more effort to analyse the subgroup structure of the exceptional groups of Lie type.
-By \cite{LS1990}, \cite{LS2003} and \cite{LSS1992}, the maximal subgroup of a finite exceptional group \(G\) is one of the following: maximal parabolic subgroups, maximal subgroups of maximal rank, almost simple, or in a small list of exceptions.
-The classifications of maximal subgroups of \(G_{2}(q)\), \({}^{2}B_{2}(q)\), \({}^{2}G_{2}(q)\), \({}^{3}D_{4}(q)\) and \({}^{2}F_{4}(q)\) were completed in \cite{Cooperstein1980}, \cite{Kleidman19882},\cite{Kleidman1988} and \cite{Malle1991}.
-However, the complete list of the maximal subgroups of \(F_{4}(q)\), \(E_{6}(q)\) and \({}^{2}E_{6}(q)\) was not finalised until the recent publication of \cite{C2023}.
-It is well-known that point stabilisers of a primitive permutation group are maximal.
-Thus, knowledge of maximal subgroups plays an important role in the study of primitive permutation action.
-Let \(G\) be an almost simple group such that \(\mathrm{Soc}(G)\in\{G_{2}(q), {}^{3}D_{4}(q), F_{4}(q), {}^{2}F_{4}(q), E_{6}(q), {}^{2}E_{6}(q)\}\).
-In this paper, we will compute various factorisations and orbitals of maximal subgroups of \(G\) as well as develop some {\sc magma} algorithms to compute the group structure of subgroups of maximal rank of \(G\).
-This helps us unravel a combinatorics problem on the vertex-primitive \(s\)-arc-transitive digraphs dating back three decades.
+Given the completion of the proof of Classification of Finite Simple Groups (CFSG), which divides all the non-abelian finite simple groups into classical groups, exceptional groups of Lie type, alternating groups and sporadic groups, it is natural to study the subgroup structure of simple groups and there is a vast literature on this topic, finding a wide range of applications.
+For example, the point stabilisers of a primitive permutation group are maximal subgroups, so knowledge of maximal subgroups plays an important role in the study of primitive group actions.

+The general structure of the maximal subgroups of almost simple groups of classical and alternating types is described by important theorems of Aschbacher \cite{Aschbacher1984} and O'Nan-Scott \cite{LPS1987}, respectively.
+The maximal subgroups of the almost simple groups of exceptional Lie type have been studied by various authors.
+For the groups with socle \(G_{2}(q)\), \({}^{2}B_{2}(q)\), \({}^{2}G_{2}(q)\), \({}^{3}D_{4}(q)\) and \({}^{2}F_{4}(q)\), a complete classification of the maximal subgroups (up to conjugacy) is given in \cite{Cooperstein1980}, \cite{Kleidman19882},\cite{Kleidman1988} and \cite{Malle1991}.
+And recent work of Craven \cite{C2023} has extended this to the groups with socle \(F_{4}(q)\), \(E_{6}(q)\) and \({}^{2}E_{6}(q)\).
+It remains an open problem to complete the analysis for the groups with socle \(E_7(q)\) and \(E_8(q)\).